caltechlibrary/andor/docs/Schedule.md

 smaller EPrints installations.
 It will need migrating soon because it is running on one of our older blades that lacks https support.
 Additionally we should be run on a more recent OS.
-Oral Histories as less than 200 EPrint records.
+Oral Histories as less than 200 EPrints records.
 It is a good candidate for the proof of concept **AndOr**.

 | Week No. | Activity |